codefwd/dmitry/README.md

 # Using dmitry for information gathering
+reconnaissance phase
+## Overview
-reconnaissance phase using the Deepmagic Information Gathering Tool
+In this tutorial I am in the reconnaissance phase using the Deepmagic Information Gathering Tool
-## overview